liuhongbo/markcode/README.md

 ------------------------

-Mark the source code in markdown document as a link and use markcode as a tool to create/update the source code automatically
+Mark the source code in markdown document as a link and use markcode as a tool to create/update the source code automatically.
+This file README.md is also used to test and demostrate the use of markcode.

 ## Purpose